battleaxedotco/tool-docs/docs/rubberhose2/manage.md

     width="350px"
     right />

 Bend direction may be [switched](./controls.html#bend-direction) easily in all RubberHose rigging methods, but this process may also be automated.
 Click to create a new Autoflop layer that follows the *Start controller*.
-As a *End controller* passes through the threshold, the bend direction will flip.
+As the *End controller* passes through the threshold, the bend direction will flip.
 The AutoFlop layer may be rotated and it's threshold widened to customize the interaction.

 <Screenshot